Nazirrudin Ismail: International career

+Youth

 Nazirrudin's first international tournament was the 2014 AFC U-16 Championship qualification matches held in Laos in September 2013, under new Brunei Under-16s coach Stephen Ng Heng Seng.
 He scored on his debut in a 4–1 victory over Guam, but the team were subsequently handed defeats by Malaysia, South Korea and hosts Laos.

-While still being in the Tabuan Muda under-18s setup, Nazirrudin was invited to train with the second-string national side to face Singapore on 6 June 2015 which ended 5–1 to the Lions.
-He laced up for the Brunei under-19s at the 2015 AFF U-19 Youth Championship in August of that year.
+Nazirrudin laced up for the Brunei under-19s at the 2015 AFF U-19 Youth Championship in August of that year.
 He made two starts and four total appearances in as many games, all ending in defeat.

 In 2017, Nazirrudin was chosen for the Brunei under-23 squad competing in the 2018 AFC U-23 Championship qualification matches in July 2017 and the 29th SEA Games the following month.
 For the AFC qualifying tournament held in Myanmar, he played only the first match against Australia in a 2–0 loss.
 He was largely on the sidelines for the SEA Games tournament, making his only start in the dead rubber match against Singapore, which ended in a 1–0 loss.

 Nazirrudin played with the Brunei under-21s as hosts of the 2018 Hassanal Bolkiah Trophy in April, featuring in all of their games.
 In the second group game against Thailand, he came on in the second half and scored the winner in a 2–1 victory.
 Nevertheless, two slim defeats in the other games meant that the Young Wasps were eliminated in the group stage of the competition.

 In 2019, Nazirrudin was selected for the under-23s for the 2020 AFC U-23 Championship qualification matches held in Vietnam in March 2019.
 He was overlooked for Abdul Hariz Herman in the first two games which were heavy defeats to Vietnam and Thailand.
 He started the final game against Indonesia national under-23 football team and after substitute Azim Izamuddin Suhaimi scored a penalty to make the game 2–1 with five minutes from normal time remaining and Garuda Muda reduced to 10 men after the dismissal of their goalkeeper, Nazirrudin elected to take a penalty deep in injury time against replacement goalkeeper Dimas Drajad and had his effort saved by the opposition striker.